-IRVINE, Calif. — Grand Canyon stranded UC Irvine's winning run on third base in the ninth and erupted for five runs in the 10th inning to win 9-4 on Wednesday afternoon at Anteater Ballpark, earning a road win to split the series.
+IRVINE, Calif. — Grand Canyon stranded UC Irvine's potential winning run on third base in the ninth inning and erupted for five runs in the 10th inning to win 9-4 and split the series Wednesday at Anteater Ballpark.

-The Lopes (3-6) collected 12 hits, drew seven walks and used five pitchers to outlast the Anteaters (6-3), finishing strong behind a dominant four-inning relief effort from senior righty
+The Lopes (3-6) collected 12 hits, drew seven walks and used five pitchers to outlast the Anteaters (6-3), finishing strong behind a dominant four-inning relief effort from senior right-hander

 Cam Cunnings, who earned the win.